 The Best Sunset on the Island

 Okay, so this is a tough one!
 Cococape definitely comes close to the top of the list as its wooden jetty is the perfect place to grab an ice cold Beer Lao and watch the sunset, sitting directly over the calm waters of the bay.
 For our money, though, you can’t beat the aptly named Banana Sunset Bar as the ultimate spot for a sundowner.
 Located on the southwestern tip of the island, you can watch the sun setting over the islands of Koh Rayang Nok and Nai while sipping on what Helen described as ‘the best banana daiquiri I’ve ever had’.
-The bar is hard to describe; its got a backpacker feel, with low tables and cushions on the floor, without being overrun by backpackers!
-The cook is Cambodian so they also serve some classic Khmer food if you want to try something a little different from the standard Thai island food.
-Banana sunset is the ultimate island chill out bar!
+The bar is hard to describe; it’s got a backpacker

 Where to Stay